Beedi: Tendu leaf

 Tendu (Diospyros melanoxylon) leaves make excellent wrappers, and the success of the beedi is due, in part, to this leaf.
 The leaves are in abundance shortly after the tobacco crop is cured, and so are ready to be used in beedi manufacture.
 Collected in the summer and made into bundles, the leaves are dried in the sun for three to six days before being used as wrappers.

 Global popularity

 Beedies, unlike cigarettes, must be drawn frequently to keep them lit, and doing so requires effort.

 North America

-In the United States, beedies are treated like conventional cigarettes.
+In the United States, beedis are treated like conventional cigarettes.
 They are taxed at the same rates, are required to have a tax stamp, and must carry the Surgeon General's warning.
-However, a study done in San Francisco showed that about four in ten packs of beedies did not contain the required warning label and seven in ten did not carry the tax stamp.
-Some beedies are flavoured.
+However, a study done in San Francisco showed that about four in ten packs of beedis did not contain the required warning label and seven in ten did not carry the tax stamp.
+Some beedis are flavoured.
 Both Canada and the US have banned flavoured cigarettes.